pylenin/purple-blue/content/posts/python-add-numbers.md

 The sum of 10 and 2 is 12.0
 ```

 Now be careful with this method.
-We are usiong the `input()` built in function of Python.
+We are using the `input()` built in function of Python.
 Since it returns a string, we convert the string into number using the `float()` function.
 Then, the numbers are added.

 Using the built in `int()` function will chop off the decimal places.